GitGrit/master-git-tools/docs/git/README.md

 ![](/assets/gitLogo.png)

 # Git / GitHub
 [**Git**](https://git-scm.org) is version control software, and [**GitHub**](https://github.com) is a cloud-based, proprietary PAAS (platform as a service) for Git.
 More succinctly, GitHub is a web site that helps people store and share code.
 This is where the repositories you create in the labs will be hosted.
+Because these repositories are just for learning purposes, you can create/use a personal GitHub account.

 ## Create a Github account
 If you already have a GitHub account, you can skip to the next section.

 1. In your browser, [sign up for a GitHub account](https://github.com/join?source=header-home) by entering a username, email address, and password.
-1. In Step 2: Choose your plan, select **Unlimited public repositories for free** and click **Continue**.
+1. In Step 2: Choose your plan, select the free plan and click **Continue**.
 1. Fill out the survey or skip Step 3.

 ## Install Git